viezel/TiSocial.Framework/README.md

 ```

 ### Social.activityPopover() (iPad only)
-`options` can have the following keys:
+The first required `options` argument can have the following keys:

 * *text* - the status message
 * *image* - a local/remote path to an image you want to share
 * *removeIcons* - customise the dialog by removing unwanted icons.
 * *view* - the source button

+The second optional argument is an array with objects.
+Use this to create custom UIActivities.

+See `Social.activityView()`.

 ## Example of usage